ClevelandHenry22/DDOS-SimLab/README.md

 ```
 # On the Cisco Lab Linux VM
 sudo apt update && sudo apt install apache2 -y

+# Downloads and installs Apache — the web server software that acts as the victim in our HTTP flood.
+The -y flag automatically confirms the installation without asking.

 sudo systemctl start apache2
 ```
 ![start](screenshots/start.png)

+`start` *turns the web server on right now*.
+`enable` *makes it start automatically every time the VM boots so you don't have to manually start it each session*.

+`sudo systemctl status apache2` *Shows whether Apache is active and running.
+You want to see active (running) in green before proceeding*.

 ![apache](screenshots/1.1.png)